werasik2aa/Huawei-Unlock-Tool/README.md

 3. Partition Flasher
 4. Full ROM Flash/Backup!
 5. HISI UNLOCKER -> Uses Source Code from <a href="https://github.com/mashed-potatoes/PotatoNV">Potato_NV</a> For mergering programms.
 So much editions in code base for allow to work with phone in this tool.
 ALL in ONE Tool!
 Multi Language...
+For peoples who need like dongle box tool...
+But without dongle...
 <a href="https://ibb.co/jWGcqwN"><img src="https://i.ibb.co/gPw5QW2/Screenshot-1.png" alt="Screenshot-1" border="0"></a>
 <a href="https://imgbb.com/"><img src="https://i.ibb.co/TY35QM6/Screenshot-2.png" alt="Screenshot-2" border="0"></a>